JFraykay/GraphingCalculator/README.md

 Graph provides mainly algebraic formulas (aside from Integrals) and their paths.

 ## How to Use
-\n For those who don't know Jupyter you must run all the cells first in order (similar to Google Collab).
+<p> For those who don't know Jupyter you must run all the cells first in order (similar to Google Collab).<br />
-\n In a new cell we'll use Areas as an example, and we'll find the area of a Square:
+In a new cell we'll use Areas as an example, and we'll find the area of a Square:<br />
-  \nFirst we'll make an object from our class as well as define the parameters:
+  First we'll make an object from our class as well as define the parameters:<br />
-    \narea = Areas(2, 4)
+    area = Areas(2, 4)<br />
-   \nAnd now we have our object using 2 for our first input and 4 for our second input (which is useless for Square)
+   And now we have our object using 2 for our first input and 4 for our second input (which is useless for Square)<br />
-   \nSo now we call the square function:
+   So now we call the square function:<br />
-    \narea.square()
+    area.square()<br />
-   \nAnd our answer is 4
+   And our answer is 4<br />
-   \nYou can also set Areas second parameter to None if you're only using Square but that is not encouraged
+   You can also set Areas second parameter to None if you're only using Square but that is not encouraged</p>

-"""